Event Planning Checklist

-- Contract (All contracts should be reviewed by the Office of Legal Counsel before they are signed.
-Contact Laurie Burton-Graham at 6032.
+- Contract (All contracts should be submitted for review before they are signed.
 Please allow two weeks for this step.)

-- Honorarium (For payment procedures, contact Lisa Loeffler in the Controller's Office at 6063.)
+- Honorarium (For payment procedures, contact Lisa Loeffler in the Controller's Office at x6063.)

 - Background information (e.g., curriculum vitae/resume, photograph for publicity, title of lecture)